Skip to content

 Robust cybersecurity and Information security management is more critical than ever for service providers.
 This is especially relevant for IT Asset Disposition (ITAD) and e-waste recycling companies like SK tes, responsible for managing the chain of custody of data-bearing client IT equipment.
 Global ITAD companies handle a significant amount of sensitive assets on behalf of large global companies, making robust information security measures paramount.

-Resourcing cybersecurity
+Resourcing cybersecurity in IT asset disposal

 ITAD companies handle the recycling, and remarketing of retired information technology equipment, which often contains sensitive and confidential information.